fiuba-tp-g153-smn/alerts-service/README.md

-# Users Service - SMN
+# Alerts Service - SMN

-The Users Service is a Python-based microservice built with FastAPI for managing user operations.
-It handles user creation, authentication, and related functionalities in a RESTful API.
+The Alerts Service is a Python-based microservice built with FastAPI for managing alerts operations.

 ### Team members